 Only third year students are eligible to enroll.
-Students will be selected by the Clinic's Director after submission of application and interview.
+Students will be selected by the Clinic's Director and Staff Attorney after submission of application and interview.
 Criminal Law, Criminal Procedure I, Evidence and Professional Responsibility are course prerequisites.
 Preference will be given to students who have taken Trial Methods or ITAP and Criminal Procedure II.

-Once enrolled in the Pennsylvania Criminal Defense Clinic, students may not withdraw from the course without specific written authorization from a Program Director.
+Once enrolled in the Pennsylvania Criminal Defense Clinic, students may not withdraw from the course without specific written authorization from the Program Director.

-ENVIRONMENTAL & NATURAL RESOURCES LAW CLINIC - Spring 2014, Registration
+ENVIRONMENTAL & NATURAL RESOURCES LAW CLINIC - Spring 2015, Registration